albifache/DWM3001CDK/examples/multi_node_ranging/README.md

 ## Overview

 This example implements a RTLS where each node periodically ranges all the other nodes following a round-robin scheme.
-For this example you will need 2 to 9 DWM3001CDK modules.
+For this example you will need at least 2 DWM3001CDK modules.
 The code might contain some small inefficiencies since it is designed to be as readable and educational as possible.

 ## Building and Flashing